MAGICGrants/Monero-Fund-Elections/README.md

 The MAGIC Monero Fund is one of the most important volunteer opportunities for the ecosystem.
 You will meet regularly with other committee members to work on various Monero-related projects.

-This election cycle, there are **2** committee positions open for 2-year terms.
-Incumbent seats up for election are Rucknium and kayabaNerve. monerobull, artlimber, and kowalabearhugs are 1 year into their 2 year terms.
+This election cycle, there are **5** committee positions open for 2-year terms.
+All seats are up for election.

 ## Timeline

-* 5 December 2023: Committee and voter nominations open
+* 5 December 2024: Committee and voter nominations open
-* 31 December 2023: Committee and voter nominations close
+* 31 December 2024: Committee and voter nominations close
-* 6 January 2024: Voting opens
+* 6 January 2025: Voting opens
-* 20 January 2024: Voting closes
+* 20 January 2025: Voting closes
-* ~23 January 2024: Election results announced
+* ~23 January 2025: Election results announced
-* 31 January 2024: Newly elected members join the committee
+* 31 January 2025: Newly elected members join the committee

 ## Announce your candidacy as a Fund committee member